aimug-org/alc-docs/main-docs/src/pages/events.md

 ### Mid-Month Happy Hour ("Hacky Hour") (Third Wednesday of Each Month)

 #### 2024:
+- November 20, 2024 (Wednesday)
+  - Location: Kinda Tropical
 - December 18, 2024 (Wednesday)
+  - Location: Kinda Tropical
-  - Location: Consider a festive spot to close the year with a casual and celebratory tone.
+  - Note: We'll be meeting at Kinda Tropical to close the year with a casual and celebratory tone.

 #### 2025:
 - January 22, 2025 (Wednesday)